PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 | timestamp             | `TIMESTAMP`        | The timestamp associated with an event                                    |
 | bq_ingested_timestamp | `TIMESTAMP`        | The timestamp when the event was sent to BigQuery                         |

-In particular, some of the fields can be either `STRING` or `JSON` type depending on whether the corresponding checkbox is marked or not when creating the batch export.
+Some fields can be either `STRING` or `JSON` type depending on whether the corresponding checkbox is marked or not when creating the batch export.

 ### Persons model